Space and Time Trade-offs

 String Searching by Preprocessing

-Relevant Notes — String searching by brute force TODO
+Recall — String searching by brute force requires comparing the pattern at every shift.

 Knuth-Morris-Pratt: Preprocess pattern left-to-right to get info useful for later searching.